specificityy/kaizen-farms/src/pages/index.md

 heading: Dominican Producers and Exporters
 subheading: Support sustainable farming
 mainpitch:
-  title: Why Kaizen
+  title: Why Kaizen Farms
   description: >
     Kaizen is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
 We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
-description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+description: Kaizen Farms is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs: